JanOwiesniak/duty/README.md

 ```
 tasks:
-  git: /path/to/my/git/specific/tasks
+  git: /path/to/duty-git/lib/duty/git.rb
-  projectA: /path/to/my/projectA/specific/tasks
+  projectA: /path/to/projectA/tasks.rb
-  projectB: /path/to/my/projectB/specific/tasks
+  projectB: /path/to/projectB/i_dont_care_about_naming.rb
 ```

 ### How to use my own task?

-Your new task will be immediately available from the CLI.
+Your new tasks will be immediately available from the CLI.

 ```
 duty